Prebiotics and probiotic supplements may sound to be similar to you, especially without sufficient background information about the two supplements.

 The truth is that these two supplements are different and have different functions in the gut.

 Prebiotic supplements contain prebiotic fiber, which the body cannot digest it.
-Prebiotics mainly function as food for the probiotics.
+Prebiotics mainly function as food for probiotics.
 Some of the non-digestible foods regarded as prebiotics include garlic, bananas, and onions.
-Prebiotics fiber mostly goes through the ileum/ small intestine without being digested and later ferment in the large intestine/ colon.
+Prebiotic fiber mostly goes through the ileum/ small intestine without being digested and later ferments in the large intestine/ colon.

-Probiotics supplements include live bacteria that are formed naturally during the when there is fermentation in various types of foods such as healthy drinks and yogurt.
+Probiotics supplements include live bacteria that are formed naturally when there is fermentation in various types of foods such as healthy drinks and yoghurt.
 Two main types of bacteria are classified as probiotics and include:

-- Lactobacillus: they are mostly found in fermented foods such as yogurt and help with digesting lactose and controlling diarrhea.
+• Lactobacillus: they are mostly found in fermented foods such as yoghurt and help with digesting lactose and controlling diarrhoea.

 Advantages of prebiotics and probiotics supplements